social-media-ethics-automation/book/book_contents/intro.md

 As a member of a society that is influenced by social media, we hope you learn about the societal impact of automated social media systems, and how those systems are designed under different economic, social, and governmental pressures.
 We hope you could then be more knowledgeable in what you might advocate for or vote for in how social media sites operate.

-As a potential tech workers that might work for a social media site, we hope you learn how to analyze the ethical tradeoffs made in designing automated systems.
+As a potential tech worker that might work for a social media site, we hope you learn how to analyze the ethical tradeoffs made in designing automated systems.
 We hope you could then bring those concerns into how you design and implement automated systems for social media sites.

 ````{admonition} Full Table of Contents